RedisTimeSeries/RedisTimeSeries/docs/index.md

 ## Give it a try

-After you load RedisTimeSeries, you can interact with it using redis-cli.
+After you setup RedisTimeSeries, you can interact with it using redis-cli.

 Here we'll create a time series representing sensor temperature measurements.
 After you create the time series, you can send temperature measurements.